vanelslander-ecology/PredictiveEcology.org/_posts/2016-07-04-How-to-start-using-a-HPC-cluster.md

 ### Windows -- need putty

-Putty is the way to make the command-line connection to Westgrid.
+Putty is the software to make the command-line connection to Westgrid.

-1. Download putty.exe from https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe
+1. Download putty.exe from [here](https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe)
 2. Put putty.exe somewhere easy (like desktop or task bar).
 It is how you connect to Westgrid
 3. Open putty (double click)
 4. Create a new Session:

     a. type `grex.westgrid.ca` in the Host Name box and in the Saved Sessions box
     b.
 Select Connection - Data on left side, fill in your user name in Auto-login username near top.
     c.
 Click Save

 ## Connect usnig putty or ssh